The University is interested in the use of learning analytics for course design, attainment, and improving the student experience.

 The University is committed to the ethical use of data and practices that are respectful of user privacy and compliant with the national and European legislation.
 Analytics at the University are exclusively used to understand and increase the success and learning experience of our students, enhance instruction capabilities of teaching staff, and inform institutional data making.
 The University takes an active role in national and international initiatives that support the ethical and privacy protective use of learning analytics, and all research activities in this area are carried out in accordance with the UK Research Integrity Office: Code of Practice for Research.
 The University’s active participation in the development of the Jisc’s Code of Practice for Learning Analytics is notable.
 Decisions about learning analytics at the University are made according to the practices recommended by the Jisc Code of Practice.
 When external organizations are contracted to provide learning analytics services, contracts are implemented to be in compliance with the relevant UK and European legislation regulating personal data use and processing.
 Data analysed are first anonymized with the state of the art procedures before shared with the contracting organizations.

-This project asks: ‘How can University teaching teams develop critical and participatory approaches to educational data analysis?’
+This project asked: ‘How can University teaching teams develop critical and participatory approaches to educational data analysis?’
 It seeks to develop ways of involving students as research partners and active participants in their own data collection and analysis, as well as foster critical understanding of the use of computational analysis in education.
-This work was funded by a Principal’s Teaching Award Scheme grant, and is working with students on specific courses within the Masters in Digital Education.
+This work was funded by a Principal’s Teaching Award Scheme grant.

 Information Services explored some Learning Analytics options within the Learn and Moodle virtual learning environments, working with a small number of specific courses.
 Projects and tools include those which allow students to see some of their own data and to help them understand their activity and learning patterns.
-Work in this space has concluded for the present, but these projects have provided valuable information about student attitudes to data and privacy which is being used to inform several of the other projects listed.
+Work has concluded for the present, but these projects have provided valuable information about student attitudes to data and privacy which was used to inform several of the other projects listed.

 The University of Edinburgh is one of the pioneers in the space of massive open online courses.
 The researchers in Information Services, Centre for Research in Digital Education, School of Informatics, and Institute for Academic Development are actively engaged in analysis of digital trace, demographic and success data of the students who are enrolled into the MOOCs.
-The analysis to date involves understanding of the study patterns, effects of social networks on student success, and other demographic data on the success and experience of MOOC learners.
-The researchers from the University of Edinburgh are also actively collaborating with Technical University of Delft, Massachusetts Institute of Technology, University of Michigan, University of South Australia, University of Texas at Arlington, and University of Memphis.
+The analysis involved understanding of the study patterns, effects of social networks on student success, and other demographic data on the success and experience of MOOC learners.
+The researchers from the University of Edinburgh collaborated with Technical University of Delft, Massachusetts Institute of Technology, University of Michigan, University of South Australia, University of Texas at Arlington, and University of Memphis.

 The research on video analytics is conducted primarily in the collaboration with the University of South Australia, University of New South Wales, University of Sydney, and University of British Columbia.
 Analytics are developed to study effects of instructional conditions and experience on adoption of the video annotation software named Online Video Annotations for Learning (OVAL).
 Analytics are based on the use of digital traces of interaction with OVAL and used in the studies are conducted with students of performing arts and engineering and with faculty members for their academic development.